w3f/Grants-Program/applications/consensus_tla_plus_1.md

 We expect the project to span six weeks total.
 As the milestones contain meetings for discussions with the Web3 team, the project's time frame is subject to the availability of involved persons at Web3.

-The total cost of this project is 28,800 CHF.
+The total cost of this project is 28,800 CHF (2.9091 BTC).
 As described below, the current milestones are estimated to take Josef and Igor 5-7 working days together (10-14 person-days total) plus 0.5 person-days each from Ethan Buchman and Zarko Milosevic for internal review and feedback.

 * Total person working days = 11-15 days
 * Total project time = 6 weeks
-* Total cost = 28,800 CHF
+* Total cost = 28,800 CHF (2.9091 BTC)

 BTC Address: bc1qxgt224sy8xddpgmchcamq4u96a34708twvxu8t96n68942w7ehtqcl344j

-### Milestone 1 - Formalization of Shared Data and Modules - CHF 8,800
+### Milestone 1 - Formalization of Shared Data and Modules - CHF 8,800 (0.88889
+BTC)

 - 2 hour meeting: In the preparation of this proposal we have collected several questions that we need to clarify regarding the